 Employee, volunteer and applicant files

-If required, the following types of sensitive information are collected directly from an applicant to allow us to assess the suitability of individuals for particular roles with Wellways and to manage an effective employment or volunteer arrangement:
+If required, the following types of personal and/or sensitive information are collected directly from an applicant to allow us to assess the suitability of individuals for particular roles with Wellways and to manage an effective employment or volunteer arrangement:

 - employment or volunteer applications including resumes, statements addressing the criteria and referee reports;